Travelling with Sisters: Tips to Help You Have a Great Trip!

 When it comes to sightseeing, my sisters and I are quite different.
 I prefer exploring back alleys, outdoor markets, rundown neighbourhoods (read shantytowns), and a lot of other places that don’t sound very appealing to the the average holiday maker.
 Given our varying interests, we have learned to compromise.
 Sometimes in order to do things together we have to be willing to try things we wouldn’t normally consider.
 I may drag them on a hike through the Sacred Valley (I made them suffer during a trip to Peru!) and they may in turn take me someplace they find interesting.
 Part of the experience of travelling together is that you get to see a new country through someone else’s eyes.

-Travelling with sisters in London, England
+Travelling with sisters in London, England with big hugs shared along the way to great memories

 The Early Birds vs. the Sleepy Heads